 Call for papers

-We invite you to submit a paper or a poster for the 24th Koli Calling International Conference on Computing Education Research (Koli Calling 2024) to be hosted in Koli, Finland, November 14-17, 2024.
+We invite you to submit a paper or poster for the 26th Koli Calling International Conference on Computing Education Research (Koli Calling 2026), to be held in Koli, Finland, November 05-08, 2026.

 As in previous years, there will be a doctoral consortium before the main conference.
 See below for more details.

-New for this year: There will be a pre-conference workshop held in Joensuu, Finland on November 13th, the conference itself will begin on November 14th in the afternoon (i.e. one day earlier than usual).
+There will be a pre-conference workshop in Joensuu, Finland, on November 4th, and the conference itself will begin on November 5th in the morning (travel from Joensuu will be organized in the afternoon/evening of the 4th).

 We welcome submissions in the area of computing education: the teaching and learning of computing topics.
 Within that broad scope, contributions may involve one or more of the following: